d3uk4li0n/writeups/tryhackme-linux-privilege-escalation/tryhackme-linux-privilege-escalation.md

 *What is the content of the flag3.txt file?*

 Running the command: find / -type f -name flag3.txt
-We see there can only one correct answer:
+We see there can only be one correct answer:

 <img width="2408" height="1394" alt="image" src="https://github.com/user-attachments/assets/0c4ba164-6ab4-4ed6-8337-77ddcf16b0a0" />